Our researchers are supported by the Hull York Medical School Research Office, which is based at the University of Hull.

 - University of York sponsorship enquiries should be directed to the IP and Legal Team in the Research and Enterprise Directorate, specifically Michael Barber, firstname.lastname@example.org or 01904 435154

-- University of Hull sponsorship enquiries should be directed to the Strategic Development Unit, specifically Andrew Taylor, email@example.com or 01482 465317
+- University of Hull sponsorship enquiries should be directed to the Strategic Development Unit, at email@example.com or 01482 465317

 If your substantive contract is with an NHS organisation, you should approach the research department of your employing organisation in the first instance.
 However, if you require governance sponsorship for the purposes of a research degree, you should approach the university with which you are registered, which should ordinarily be the university that employs your supervisor.